AnaNava1996/WEB-EBAY-deterministic-finite-automaton/README.md

 You can see the states of the automaton in the webay.png file

 This kind of algorithm are useful to find words in a text, and it's location

+References:
+hopcroft, introduction to automata theory languages and computation, page 71